-Ex-post reporting on the application of the Remuneration Policy is performed by SGSS S.p.A. in accordance with Section VI, paragraph 3, of the New Provisions, by providing its Shareholders' Meeting with at least the same information made publicly available in accordance with Section VI, paragraph 1, of the New Provisions.
+Ex-post reporting on the application of the Remuneration Policy is performed by SGSS S.p.A. in accordance with Section VI, paragraph 3, of the New Provisions, by providing, at least annually, its Shareholders' Meeting with at least the same information made publicly available in accordance with Section VI, paragraph 1, of the New Provisions.